4lex4/scantailor-advanced/README.md

 5. Optimized memory usage on the output stage.

 6. Reworking on [multi column thumbnails view](#multi-column-thumbnails-view-reworked) feature from ver.
 Enhanced.
-   Now thumbnails is shown evenly.
+   Now thumbnails are shown evenly.

 7. Added option to control highlighting (with red asterisks) the thumbnails of pages with high deviation.
    The option refreshes the thumbnails instantly.